saibhreas/mdbuM001/README.md

 ## Description

 Course consists of 6 modules.
-Starting with Module 2 through 6, each module has a Unit Readme file (e.g. Unit4.md) that will cover briefly the subject covered and the exercises complete with solutions
+I have created unit Markdown files for referencing the course material in the future.
+Starting with Module 2 through 6, each module has a Unit.md file (e.g. Unit4.md) covers briefly the subject covered and the exercises complete with solutions.

+Some units have additional material added from Mongo DB Documentation or other sources listed ahead of the material.

 ## Installation